2021 Berlin state election: Irregularities and annulment

-After months of investigation and hearings, on 28 September 2022, the Constitutional Court of the State of Berlin issued a preliminary assessment declaring that a full repeat of the both the state and district council elections was likely necessary.
+After months of investigation and hearings, on 28 September 2022, the Constitutional Court of the State of Berlin issued a preliminary assessment declaring that a full repeat of both the state and district council elections was likely necessary.
 The court handed down its official ruling on 16 November, voiding the results and mandating a new election within 90 days.The president of the court Ludgera Selting stated that the frequency and gravity of irregularities were severe enough to affect the outcome of the results, and that serious systemic flaws were present during preparation for the election.

 The new election must take place within 90 days – 14 February 2023 at the latest.
 A likely date is Sunday 12 February.
 The repeat election will not reset the legislative period, meaning another full state election must still take place in 2026 or earlier.

 In addition, the Election Audit Committee of the Bundestag reviewed the findings of the Berlin Constitutional Court to determine whether a repeat of the federal election was required in Berlin.
 On 7 November, the committee recommended that the elections be repeated in 431 affected polling stations.
 This was put forward by the governing coalition of the SPD, Greens, and FDP, who formed the majority in the committee.
 The CDU/CSU and AfD factions opposed this, insisting that a full repeat in the six affected constituencies should take place.
 The committee's recommendation was approved by the Bundestag on 10 November.
 Due to a differing process and anticipated legal challenges which could bring the issue before the Federal Constitutional Court, any repeat of the federal election in Berlin is unlikely to take place for a longer period of time, and may be delayed to 2024.